Cutoff for mixtures of permuted Markov chains: reversible case

 Let us come back to the setting of quasi-trees.

 \begin{definition} A time $t \in \bN + 1/2$ is called a regeneration time if $(\cX_{t-1/2}, \cX_{t})$ is a long-range edge crossed for the first and last time at time $t$. \end{definition}

-From the uniform lower bound on escape probabilities, it is easy do deduce there is an infinity of regeneration times and levels, and that these have exponential tails conditional on the environment.
+From the uniform lower bound on escape probabilities, it is easy to deduce that there is an infinite number of regeneration times and levels.
+Thus frow now on, let $T_0 := 0, Y_0 := \iota(O), L_0 := 0$ and $(T_k)_{k \geq 1}$ be the sequence of successive regeneration times of $\cX$.
+For all $k \geq 1$, define

-\begin{lemma} For any realization of $\cG$, for any starting vertex of the chain $\cX$, $L_1$ and $T_1$ have quenched exponential tails (independent of $n$). \end{lemma}